markholloway/markholloway.github.io/_posts/2019-03-16-twilio-authy-fortnite-2fa.md

 ![]({{ site.baseurl }}/blog/assets/2019-03-17/11.png)

+`NOTE` that clicking Generate Codes will provide a list of codes you can use one time each if you do not have access to your mobile device.
+Keep them in a safe and secure place.

 ## Each time you login open Authy to enter the token digits

 ![]({{ site.baseurl }}/blog/assets/2019-03-17/12.png)

-When clicking the Generate Codes option this will allow you to sign in to your Epic Games account without having access to your mobile device.
-Hide the codes so only you know how to retrieve them and battle away!
+Battle away!